 This recipe is very easy and there is hardly no prep work.
 One thing you will have to do is to thinly slice your tomatoes.
 One of these tomatoes-on-the-vine from Walmart was the perfect amount needed for one large tortilla pizza.

 One of the things I particularly love about these Caprese Tortilla Pizzas is that they don’t use tomato-based pizza sauce, but rather a ricotta cheese.
 When you assemble your tortilla pizza, you’ll first brush the tortilla with some olive oil and then spread ricotta cheese cheese on it.
 YUM!
 Then it’s topped with mozzarella cheese — you can use fresh (which is more authentic to Caprese Salad, which this is inspired from) or you can go with shredded mozzarella cheese like I did.
 Lay the tomato slices on top of the cheese and then season with some salt and pepper, if desired.

 After baking in the oven for a short while, you get to top it with the fresh basil leaves.
 I used smaller basil leaves, but you can use larger ones if that’s what you have.
 You could also julienne the basil, if you wish (but I prefer the look of whole leaves).

 With a pizza cutter, cut into slices.
-As for serving size – well, some of you might have trouble eating a whole one of these, but for us, one tortilla pizza is for one person.
+As for serving size – we serve one tortilla pizza for one person.
 If I have this for lunch, with a salad, I might split it with David, but usually one of these is an entire dinner for each of us.